-- Sales and structuring this desk offers an extensive suite of products that caters to Emirates Islamic's wholesale banking, wealth management and retail client needs.
-The desk's coverage spans various asset classes with a special focus on foreign exchange and profit rate vanilla hedging although the desk also provides a wide range of Shariah-compliant derivative products specific to client requirements; - Flow and execution this desk provides execution services to clients in relation to multiple Shariah approved asset classes such as foreign exchange, banknotes, equities, sukuk, third party funds and third party structured notes;

-- Asset liability management this desk manages Emirates Islamic's liquidity and foreign exchange position in accordance with the Group's risk management framework (see "Description of the Group Risk Management").
-This desk also manages Emirates Islamic's nostros and interbank short to medium term funding and sukuk banking book and monitors Emirates Islamic's regulatory requirements; and - Business management support this desk performs a number of internal governance functions such as operational management of the Programme as well as policies, procedures, documentation and systems utilised by the Treasury and Markets division.
+- sales and structuring this desk offers an extensive suite of products that caters to Emirates Islamic's wholesale banking, wealth management and retail client needs.
+The desk's coverage spans various asset classes with a special focus on foreign exchange and profit rate vanilla hedging although the desk also provides a wide range of derivative products specific to client requirements as well as execution capability in respect of international and domestic sukuks and equities in accordance with the rules and principles of Shari'a; - flow and execution this desk provides execution services to clients in relation to multiple Shari'a approved asset classes such as foreign exchange, banknotes, equities, sukuk, third party funds and third party structured notes; - asset liability management this desk manages the Group's liquidity and foreign exchange position in accordance with the Group's risk management framework (see "Description of the Group Risk Management").
+This desk also manages the Group's nostros and interbank short to medium term funding and sukuk banking book and monitors and Group's regulatory requirements; and - business management support this desk performs a number of internal governance functions such as operational management of the Programme as well as policies, procedures, documentation and systems utilised by the Treasury and Markets division.